-Baby Tut Umbrella Grass' attractive grassy leaves remain green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Baby Tut Umbrella Grass' attractive grassy leaves remain green in color throughout the season on a plant with a mounded habit of growth.

 Baby Tut Umbrella Grass is an herbaceous annual with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.